kknamini/CS6350-Machine-Learning/README.md

-This is a machine learning library developed by Kurt Namini for CS5350/6350 in The University of Utah.
+This is a light-weighted machine learning library developed by Kurt Namini for CS6350 - Machine Learning at The University of Utah.

+Each algorithm is implemented solely for binary classification tasks, they will not work as regressors or multi-class predictors.